UST-QuAntiL/Gateway/README.md

 ## Configuration

-To configure the gateway to automatically inject an access-token for IBM, add your token to the [application.yml](src/main/resources/application.yaml) as follows:
+To configure the gateway to automatically inject an access-token for IBMQ, add your token to the [application.yml](src/main/resources/application.yaml) as follows:

 ```yaml